robhowell/opinionated-links/README.md

 # opinionated-links

-An opinionated collection of links.
+An opinionated collection of geek reference links, mostly about Front End Development, with a bit of Dev Ops and iOS mixed in too.

 ---